rpeszek/my-blogs/posts/2021-12-10-ts-types-part1.md

 _If you are an API owner, my advice is to not overload.
 IntelliSense works better, type inference works better, developer head hurts less without overloads._

-One type that is notorious for needing annotations is TypeScript's _tuple_.
+One type that is notorious for needing annotations is the TypeScript's _tuple_.
 Typescript overloads array syntax `[]` to define tuples (some readers may prefer the term heterogeneous lists).
 This is an example of a tuple: `[2,"two"]: [number, string]`.
 The syntax overloading probably does not help TS in inferring the type and the type checker often gives up or infers the array type.